MasaoFujii/pg_cheat_funcs/README.md

 if you want to use the configuration parameters which this extension provides.

 ### pg_cheat_funcs.log_memory_context (boolean)
-Cause statistics about all memory contexts to be logged at the end of query execution.
+Cause statistics about the memory contexts to be logged at the end of query execution.
 For details of log format, please see [pg_stat_print_memory_context()](#void-pg_stat_print_memory_context) This parameter is off by default.
 Only superusers can change this setting.